makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 _Wait a long time..._  2-3 hours typically.
 More RAM, faster disk, and more/faster cores will help but it's building a lot of stuff.
 Yocto Project does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

 ## Copying to SD Card

+(Note: this section needs to be updated to reflect changes in the image now that Mender is integrated -- the following info is out of date)

 ### Configuration